satya954/DevOps-Tools-QA/Kubernetes.md

 ## IMP Q2: Your Kubernetes nodes are in Ready state, but pods are not scheduling.
 What do you check?
-**A**: kubectl describe node <node-name> → Look for taints & tolerations issues. kubectl get events -A → Check for insufficient resources (CPU, memory). kubectl get pods -o wide → Ensure pods are not stuck in Pending state due to scheduling constraints.
-Node affinity rules (requiredDuringSchedulingIgnoredDuringExecution) could be misconfigured.
+**A**: kubectl describe node <node-name> → Look for taints & tolerations issues.
+i. kubectl get events -A → Check for insufficient resources (CPU, memory). ii. kubectl get pods -o wide → Ensure pods are not stuck in Pending state due to scheduling constraints. iii.
+Node affinity rules (requiredDuringSchedulingIgnoredDuringExecution) could be misconfigured. iv.
 Check API server logs if nodes aren't communicating properly.

 ## IMP Q3: How do you troubleshoot intermittent network failures between Kubernetes pods?
 **A**: Run ``kubectl exec -it <pod> -- ping <target-pod>`` to check connectivity.